-Risk Qualification/ Quantification
+Risk Identification, Qualification and Quantification

+Methods to be used to identify risks for a project may include, but are not limited to, brainstorming sessions, historical review of similar projects and expert interviews.
+Risks may be identified during daily project activities, in risk assessment meetings or in critical issues sessions.
+Identified risks should be added to a project risk register.
 In order to determine the severity of the risks identified by the team, a probability and impact factor may be assigned to each risk.
 This process allows the risk management team to prioritize risks based upon the effect they may have on the project.
 In this template, the project manager utilizes a probability-impact matrix to give each risk a score.
 The chart below defines the criteria used to calculate the Risk Score.
 There is an assigned numeric value to each risk factor choice.
 The risk factor values are multiplied together to calculate the Risk Score.